deanguardanapo/Chatify/README.md

-# Chatify - a Personal Chat System
+# Chatify - A Personal Chat System
 Chatify is a personal chat system that consists of having both real-time users and a "Chatify Chatter" bot.
 Chatify is a useful tool that allows users to enter different chat rooms and interact with different people over different topics.

 ## Getting Started